 Deciding which marketing strategy is the best or most profitable in today’s crowded space, my short answer is there isn’t just one.
 The best way to create a marketing strategy is to use more than one that works well together.
 When you stop to think about it, each strategy will actually help the other grow, this means the most profitable strategy your company can take is to use multiple strategies at once.
 Making sure they are working together.
 We ask and answer the question does social media help my SEO and what are social signals.

+Have you ever tried Facebook marketing for getting leads?
 I want to talk about how social media helps SEO.
 Of course, there is a third strategy that you cannot ignore, Content Marketing.
 But, I feel content marketing and SEO are so tied into each other I want to focus more on how social media should be the center of all strategies.
-Social Media is the most fluid and for most companies it is also the hardest and most frustrating to achieve success.
+Social Media is the most fluid and for most companies, it is also the hardest and most frustrating to achieve success.

 It directly affects SEO and Content Marketing, but again I am going to treat SEO and Content Marketing as one strategy that is affected by Social Media.
 Social media can affect your efforts in direct and indirect ways, but either way, it affects your strategy by enhancing it.
 Here is how you can leverage Social Media to your benefit.